Denmark records more infections with more infectious coronavirus mutants | ExBulletin

 Denmark records more infections with more infectious coronavirus mutants

-Copenhagen: In Denmark, the proportion of cases of coronavirus containing more contagious mutants is increasing, despite a decrease in common infections, Danish disease officials said Wednesday. ..
+Danish disease officials said Wednesday that the proportion of coronavirus cases containing more contagious mutants increased, despite a decrease in common infections.

 Denmark has imposed strict blockades since mid-December to curb the rise of infections, especially the spread of more contagious variants that are expected to prevail by mid-February.